 Several of our products, particularly carbon black feedstock and phthalic anhydride, have end market pricing that is linked to oil.
-During the past few years we have benefited in terms of revenues and profitability from the higher pricing for these products as the cost of coal tar has not increased proportionally with oil.
-However, when the price of oil declined in late 2008 we saw significant price and profit declines for these products.
+Historically, we have benefited in terms of revenues and profitability from the higher pricing for these products as the cost of coal tar has not increased proportionally with oil.
+However over the past few years our coal tar costs have been more strongly impacted by oil prices, which results in higher costs for our coal tar when oil prices increase.

-The availability of our key raw material, coal tar, is linked to levels of metallurgical coke production.
+The availability of coal tar is linked to levels of metallurgical coke production.
 As the global steel industry has reduced production of steel and metallurgical coke the volumes of coal tar by-product were also reduced.
 Our ability to obtain coal tar and the price we are able to negotiate have a significant impact on the level of profitability of our business.
 Many of our sales contracts include provisions that allow for price increases based on increases in the price of raw materials, which has allowed us to generally maintain profit dollars in our core businesses.
-However, significant increases in raw material costs will result in margin dilution because only the increased cost of the raw material is passed on to the customer.
-Additionally, in certain regions such as China that have competing markets for coal tar, we may not be able to recover raw material cost increases in the selling prices of all of our end products.
+However, significant increases in raw material costs can result in margin dilution if only the increased cost of the raw material is passed on to the customer.
+Additionally, in certain regions such as China that have competing markets for coal tar, or in regions where the available supply of our products exceeds demand, we may not be able to recover raw material cost increases in the selling prices for our end products.